-Issues Actions Implementation 26 ADDITIONAL LAND REQUIRED FOR INNOVATION HUB Lack of sufficient land area to cater for expansion of research institutes while avoiding reverse sensitivity issues.
+Issues Actions Implementation 28 ADDITIONALLANDREQUIRED FOR INNOVATION HUB Lack of sufficient land area to cater for expansion of research institutes while avoiding reverse sensitivity issues.
 With increasing population there will be growth pressures (i.e. reverse sensitivity effects) around nationally important research facilities (e.g. Plant and Food, AgResearch, Landcare Research).
-Give consideration to the appropriate amount and location of Business 3 zoning or similar to provide for appropriate expansion of tertiary and research facilities (e.g. Lincoln innovation and technology park) Review District Plan provisions to ensure tertiary facilities, research centres and agricultural research farms are sufficiently provided for and protected from increased development.
-2014/2015 Ongoing 27 ADDITIONAL LAND REQUIRED FOR INDUSTRIAL ACTIVITY There is a potential shortfall in required industrial land in Leeston.
-Provide for industrial land as identified in the LURP In the Area Plan for Leeston and its environs consider where additional industrial land should be located if required.
-Rezone greenfield priority areas for business shown on map A, appendix 1 (LURP Action 27) 2014/2016 By December 2014 28 TOURISM PROMOTIONS • There is a need to develop more destinations in Selwyn and create events that attract visitors to increase the contribution of tourism to the local economy.
+Give consideration to the appropriate amount and location of Business 3 zoning or similar to provide for appropriate expansion of tertiary and research facilities (e.g. Lincoln innovation and technology park) Review District Plan provisions to ensure tertiary education facilities, research centres and agricultural research farms are sufficiently provided for and protected from increased development.
+2015 District Plan Review 29 ADDITIONALLANDREQUIRED FOR INDUSTRIAL ACTIVITY There is a potential shortfall in required industrial land in Leeston.
+Provide for industrial land as identified in the LURP In the Area Plan for Ellesmere and its environs consider where additional industrial land should be located if required.
+Rezone greenfield priority areas for business shown on map A, appendix 1 of the LURP To be provided to the Minister by December 2014 30 TOURISM PROMOTIONS There is a need to develop more destinations in Selwyn and create events that attract visitors to increase the contribution of tourism to the local economy.
 Investigate how the district may best compete for the tourist dollar to provide for and facilitate the growth of tourism.
-This may include utilising opportunities that may arise out of the Porters Ski Field expansion, a central hub / information centre in Darfield and developing / facilitating iconic District events.
-Ongoing 29 COUNCIL SUPPORT FOR SMALL BUSINESSES Council must ensure its processes are efficient and information on Council processes and requirements is easily accessible to help stimulate business growth Continue to provide advice, information and access to training for smaller businesses.
-Ongoing
+This may include utilising opportunities that may arise out of the use and development of ski fields in the District, a central hub / information centre in Darfield and developing / facilitating iconic District events.
+Advocate for large scale tourism projects where they can be delivered by the private sector.
+Ongoing 31 COUNCIL SUPPORT FOR SMALL BUSINESSES Council must ensure its processes are efficient and information on Council processes and requirements is easily accessible to help stimulate business growth Continue to provide advice, information and access to training for smaller businesses.
+Council to continually improve or enhance its customer service through efficient processes and better engagement.
+Ongoing Ongoing